Do I need to fill out a UO application in addition to the CHC application?

 Because courses in your major are taken within the larger UO, not in the honors college, the CHC can still be a good fit for students interested in a medical career.
 Many of our students major in human physiology, biology, biochemistry and then go on to pursue medical school.
 If you have questions about the pre-med track, the Health Professions Program would be a good place to find more information.

 The CHC has partnered with Oregon Health & Science University (OHSU) to offer two spots each summer in OHSU's internship program for undergraduate students considering a medical career.
-This and other unique opportunities would be available to you as an honors college student.
+The CHC has also partnered with the Knight Campus for Accelerating Scientific Impact to offer two paid research positions each year in Knight Campus research labs.
+These and other unique opportunities would be available to you as an honors college student.

 What scholarships are available for honors college students?